 The level of proof required for the second element of a PTSD claim is dependent on whether the veteran is a combat veteran.
 If so, the statement about the stressor is usually accepted as enough proof for the claim.
 If the military member is not a combat veteran, the claim must contain independent evidence of the incident.
 This can be done through corroborating military records or a buddy statement of a person who went through the same experience.

 The last element of a PTSD claim is the nexus requirement, which is the causal link between the traumatic incident that occurred during service and the present condition.
-The nexus can be proven by a healthcare professional or other expert that the traumatic experience caused the veteran’s current PTSD.
+The nexus can be proven by a healthcare professional or another expert who can confirm that the traumatic experience caused the veteran’s current PTSD.

 In order to prove PTSD for a disability claim, a veteran must prove many elements with a considerable amount of evidence.
-An attorney can help you gather all of the evidence you need and ensure that your application for benefits contains everything you need to prove your claim.
-Lawyers have connections to the top healthcare professionals and experts to render opinions on your behalf to prove that you currently suffer from post-traumatic stress disorder as well as that a nexus exists between the trauma you suffered as an active military member and your current condition.
-An attorney can request the documents necessary or help draft statements to prove that the incidents you claim caused the PTSD took place, and if your initial claim is denied a lawyer is the best possible person to argue your appeal.
+An attorney can help you gather all the evidence you need and ensure that your application for benefits contains everything you need to prove your claim.
+Lawyers have connections to the top healthcare professionals and experts to render opinions on your behalf to prove that you currently have post-traumatic stress disorder as well as that a nexus exists between the trauma you suffered as an active military member and your current condition.
+An attorney can request the documents necessary or help draft statements to prove that the incidents you claim caused the PTSD took place.
+If your initial claim is denied, a lawyer is the best possible person to argue your appeal.

 Talk to an Attorney Today